Madison Square Park is small but nearby stores, quirky museums & more make it a great spot to send the day.

 Toy soldiers welcome kids to this brightly colored playground featuring water fountains, tire-swings, water-spouting alphabet blocks, turrets, slides, and a large water wheel in the northeast corner of charming Madison Square Park..

 Named after Officer Moira Ann Smith, the only NYPD policewoman to be lost on September 11, 2001, the playground stands as a loving tribute to this community hero and mother.

-Eataly’s rooftop restaurant has bloomed for the spring.
-Step into an evolving greenhouse to enjoy seasonal produce and floral-infused drinks.
+Step into an evolving greenhouse to enjoy seasonal produce and floral-infused drinks at Eataly’s rooftop restaurant.
 The floral decor and menu will constantly change to explore nature’s bounty and biodiversity, month over month.
 A portion of proceeds benefit Brooklyn Botanic Garden’s Children’s Garden.
 Online reservations recommended.
-Open rain or shine –…
+Open rain or shine – the roof is retractable.…

 Walk through forty-nine haunting Atlantic white cedar trees evoking the outsized impact of a looming environmental calamity in Maya Lin’s installation in Madison Square Park

 Listen to Lin’s Ghost Forest Soundscape from your phone to hear native species of animals once common to Manhattan.
 A series of public programs focused on nature-based solutions to climate change, including planting 1,000 trees and shrubs in collaboration with Natural Areas Conservancy, are planned throughout the run of the exhibition.

 Dynamic exhibits and programs stimulate inquiry, spark curiosity and reveal the wonders of mathematics.
 Learn about the math in patterns and structures all around us – and try to ride a bike with square wheels.

 See nine rare works by renowned artist M.C.
 Escher in new art exhibition, Alternative Perspectives along with three-dimensional sculptures by…